There are several ways to have your coffees evaluated by Coffee Review. We accept samples for the following types of coffee reviews and reports.

 Please contact [email protected] before sending coffees for standalone reviews.

-3. Private Coffee Evaluations
+3. Private Evaluations of Roasted and Green Coffees

 Increasingly, larger companies with extensive retail reach may wish to use Coffee Review ratings, reviews, and medallions to promote mainstay coffees that are available broadly and for extended periods of time.
 These coffees, usually high-volume blends, are offered under the same name for prolonged periods, over a relatively large geography, and in multiple channels and outlets.
 In these cases, Coffee Review requires an agreement that assures review integrity by providing periodic sample recertification in conjunction with a formal licensing agreement that covers use of Coffee Review content and ratings medallions.